Microbiome culture in droplet using dsurf surfactant

 Here, the performance of three commonly used surfactants are compared at three different concentrations.
 The droplet stability over time and the droplet occupation rate is determined by encapsulating a microbial community derived from human skin.

 This application note was made in collaboration with Biomillenia.
 Biomillenia is a team of experts in microfluidics, microbiology, molecular biology and bioinformatics who are passionate about harnessing smart microbes to restore the body’s healthy balance and help prevent lifestyle diseases.

 The droplets were prepared on Biomillenia’s proprietary microfluidic platform with PDMS chips.
 The two liquid phases were controlled during droplet generation by the use of high precision pressure pumps (Fluigent, Flow EZ).
 Droplets were generated at frequencies of 7-10 kHz.
 The droplet volume was set to 20 pL.
-Droplets were collected and incubated in custom made vessels at 37 °C allowing for the storage of the droplets without exposing to a direct gas interface.
+Droplets were collected and incubated in custom made vessels at 37 °C, allowing the droplets to be stored without exposing them to a direct gas interface.

 From the droplet collection vessel, a small number of droplets were sampled to check for droplet stability and bacterial occupation at 0, 1, 3 and 7 days of incubation.
-For imaging by microscopy, droplets were spread onto a monolayer surrounded by the respective oil-surfactant combination.
+For imaging by microscope, droplets were spread onto a monolayer surrounded by an oil-surfactant combination.